BitcoinUnlimited/BitcoinUnlimited/doc/bu-parallel-validation.md

 2c) Locking: The parallel processing is made possible by first having separate threads for validation, but then largely by managing the internal locks of `cs_main` in the `ConnectBlock()` function which is found in the `src/main.cpp` source file.
-During the process of `CheckInputs()` we do not have to maintain the lock on `cs_main` which allows other competing threads to continue their own validation; the reason for this is that each thread of validation uses it's own view of the UTXO and the `scriptcheckqueue`'s and
+During the process of `CheckInputs()` we do not have to maintain the lock on `cs_main` which allows other competing threads to continue their own validation; the reason for this is that each thread of validation uses its own view of the UTXO and the `scriptcheckqueue`'s and
 UTXO cache's have their own internal locking mechanisms.
 Furthermore when it comes time to wait for the script threads to finish we also do not need to maintain the `cs_main` locks during the `control.Wait()` where we wait for the script threads to finish up.